-There are statements in this Review that are 'forward looking statements.'
-As these forward-looking statements are predictive in nature, they are subject to a number of risks and uncertainties relating to Rubicon, and our Tenon and ArborGen investments, some of which are beyond our control.
+1311 AGV123 Ship 1/11/16 Stick 1/13/16 BV AGV123 There are statements in this Review that are 'forward looking statements.'
+As these forward-looking statements are predictive in nature, they are subject to a number of risks and uncertainties relating to Rubicon, and our Tenon and ArborGen investments, which are beyond our control.
 As a result of the foregoing, actual results and conditions may differ materially from those expressed or implied by such statements.

 Tenon's risks and uncertainties include - that its operations and results are significantly influenced by the level of activity in the various sectors of the economies in which it competes, particularly in North America.
 Fluctuations in industrial output, commercial and residential construction activity, capital availability, housing turnover and pricing, levels of repair and remodelling and additions to existing homes, new housing starts, relative exchange rates, interest rates, and profitability of customers, can each have a substantial impact on Tenon's results of operations and financial condition.
-Other Tenon risks include competitor product development and demand, pricing and customer concentration risk, and the outcome of the Tenon Strategic Review which is unknown and uncertain (although a Blue Wolf Capital offer has been announced today in respect of Tenon's North America division).
-Grant Samuel is preparing a valuation report for Tenon shareholders, which shows a value range of NZ\$3.01 - NZ\$3.25 per Tenon share assuming completion of the Blue Wolf offer, however that value is subject to a number of uncertainties and risks beyond the control of Tenon, and it is also pre transaction / wind-up costs.
+Other Tenon risks include competitor product development and demand, pricing and customer concentration risk, and the outcome of the Tenon Strategic Review which is unknown and uncertain (although a Blue Wolf Capital offer was announced on 29 August 2016 in respect of Tenon's North American division).
+Grant Samuel is preparing a valuation report for Tenon shareholders, which shows a value range of NZ\$3.01 - NZ\$3.25 per Tenon share assuming completion of the Blue Wolf offer, however that value is subject to a number of uncertainties and risks beyond the control of Tenon, and it is also pre-transaction / wind-up costs.
 The actual outcome will be determined by the Strategic Review process, which may differ materially from the indicative Grant Samuel valuation.
-Tenon discloses its results separately on the NZX, and those releases may contain additional information on its performance, risks and opportunities than does Rubicon's reporting of Tenon's activities.
+Tenon discloses its results separately on the NZX, and those releases may contain additional information on its performance, risks and opportunities than are presented in Rubicon's reporting of Tenon's activities.
 Accordingly, Rubicon shareholders should also refer to Tenon's separate NZX announcements.

-ArborGen's risks and uncertainties include (in addition to those of Tenon) - the global markets and geographies in which it operates, intellectual property protection, regulatory approvals, public and customer acceptance of genetically engineered products, customer adoption of advanced seedling products, the success of ArborGen's research and development activities, weather conditions and biological matters.
+ArborGen's risks and uncertainties include (in addition to the macro condition risks noted above) - the global markets and geographies in which it operates, intellectual property protection, regulatory approvals, competitor performance, public and customer acceptance of genetically engineered products, customer adoption of advanced seedling products, the success of ArborGen's research and development activities, weather conditions and biological matters.
 Rubicon is the majority shareholder in Tenon, and effectively controls the operational / financial performance and strategic direction of Tenon as a result.
-In contrast, Rubicon is only a minority equity investor in ArborGen, and accordingly it does not control the operational / financial performance and strategic dipendent upon another of ArborGen's partners voting in a like-minded manner in order for Rubicon to achieve its desired ArborGen outcomes.
+In contrast, Rubicon is only a minority equity investor in ArborGen, and accordingly it does not control the operational / financial performance and strategy of ArborGen, and it is therefore dependent upon another of ArborGen's partners voting in a like-minded manner in order for Rubicon to achieve its desired ArborGen outcomes.